Skip to content

 • app - Optionally an application instance.

-• multi_schema (bool / regexstring / regexpattern) - Activate multi schema migrations (Default: False).
+• multi_schema (bool / regexstring / regexpattern) - (Default: False).
+Activate multi schema migrations.
+True for all schemes, a regex for some schemes.

-• ignore_schema_pattern (None / regexstring / regexpattern) - When using multi schema migrations, ignore following regex pattern (Default "information_schema")
+• ignore_schema_pattern (None / regexstring / regexpattern) - (Default: "information_schema").
+When using multi schema migrations, ignore following regex pattern (Default "information_schema")

 • alembic_ctx_kwargs (dict) - Extra arguments for alembic.
 By default: